MasoudJTehrani/PCLA/README.md

 ```
 ## Pre-Trained Weights

-Download the pre-trained weights from <a href="https://zenodo.org/records/17086969">Zenodo</a> and extract them into the `PCLA/agents/` directory.</br>
+Download the pre-trained weights from <a href="https://zenodo.org/records/17088842">Zenodo</a> or directly from <a href="https://zenodo.org/records/17088842/files/pretrained.zip?download=1">here</a> and extract them into the `PCLA/agents/` directory.</br>
 Ensure that each folder of pre-trained weights is placed directly next to its respective model's folder.
 The `agents` folder should look like this.
 ```bash
 ├── agents